dasbus-project/dasbus/docs/index.rst

 Dasbus is a DBus library written in Python 3, based on GLib and inspired by pydbus.
 The code used to be part of the `Anaconda Installer <https://github.com/rhinstaller/anaconda>`_ project.
-It was based on the `pydbus <https://github.com/LEW21/pydbus>`_ library, but we replaced it with our own solution because of its inactivity.
+It was based on the `pydbus <https://github.com/LEW21/pydbus>`_ library, but we replaced it with our own solution because its upstream development stalled.
 The dasbus library is a result of this effort.

 Requirements
 ____________